9 Ways to Keep Your Dog Safe Around the Pool

 9. Pool Fence

 One final option is to get a dog fence for pools, so your dog can’t easily access the pool area.
-This can be one of the best preventative safety measures you take to ensure your dog is safe when you’re not using the pool.
+A secure fence around your pool is one of the best ways to prevent unsupervised access.
+Look for a fence with a self-closing, self-latching gate to ensure your dog can’t wander in when you’re not around.

 Well, I hope I offered you some helpful tips to keep your dog safe around the pool.